How we deal with your homeowners or condominium association in Fairfax

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
 Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in your old passes before new passes can be issued.
+Occasionally, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference